jackdewinter/pymarkdown/readme.md

 - atx heading text, 183
 - backslashes - 600
   - verify with before and after with all valid inline
+- images, with newline in title?
+  - text before and after
+  - different image link types, with variations on their values
+  - 525 with text and other inlines before and after
+  - need "full" example of image
 - track down uses of rehydrate_index in consistency checks and make to have cases to verify that each is updating properly, including multi

 ## Bugs - Character Entities